Constant Expressions with constexpr

 friend MyDistance operator/(const MyDistance& a, int n){ return MyDistance(a.m/n); } friend std::ostream& operator<< (std::ostream &out, const MyDistance& myDist){ out << myDist.m << " m"; return out; } private: double m; }; namespace Unit{ MyDistance operator "" _km(long double d){ return MyDistance(1000*d); } MyDistance operator "" _m(long double m){ return MyDistance(m); } MyDistance operator "" _dm(long double d){ return MyDistance(d/10); } MyDistance operator "" _cm(long double c){ return MyDistance(c/100); } } } Distance::MyDistance getAverageDistance(std::initializer_list<Distance::MyDistance> inList){ auto sum= Distance::MyDistance{0.0}; for (auto i: inList) sum = sum + i ; return sum/inList.size(); } using namespace Distance::Unit; int main(){ std:: cout << std::endl; auto work= 63.0_km; auto workPerDay= 2 * work; auto abbrevationToWork= 5400.0_m; auto workout= 2 * 1600.0_m; auto shopping= 2 * 1200.0_m; auto distPerWeek1= 4*workPerDay-3*abbrevationToWork+ workout+ shopping; auto distPerWeek2= 4*workPerDay-3*abbrevationToWork+ 2*workout; auto distPerWeek3= 4*workout + 2*shopping; auto distPerWeek4= 5*workout + shopping; auto averageDistance= getAverageDistance({distPerWeek1,distPerWeek2,distPerWeek3,distPerWeek4}); std::cout << "averageDistance: " << averageDistance << std::endl; std::cout << std::endl; }

 How can I massively improve the program?
-Quite easy by using constexpr.
+Relatively easy by using constexpr.
 My key idea is to declare all instances of MyDistance in the main program as constexpr.
 Therefore, I say to the compiler: Instantiate the objects at compile time.
 But the compiler can only perform its job if the instantiation is based on constant expressions.
-If the compiler can not do it, I will get a compiler error.
+I will get a compiler error if the compiler can not do it.

 1